secure-systems-lab/code-style-guidelines/git-github-introduction.md

 requests](https://help.github.com/articles/about-pull-requests/).

-Forking a repository, [SeattleTestbed](https://github.com/SeattleTestbed) in this example, requires clicking the ''fork'' button on the selected repository's GitHub page, which creates a copy of the repository and saves it to a repository directly controlled by the user (on the user's GitHub home page).
+Forking a repository, [SeattleTestbed](https://github.com/SeattleTestbed) in this example, requires clicking the `fork` button on the selected repository's GitHub page, which creates a copy of the repository and saves it to a repository directly controlled by the user (on the user's GitHub home page).
 The URL of the forked repository can then be used with Git to create and save a local copy.

-Navigate to the [repy_v2](https://github.com/SeattleTestbed/repy_v2) repository and click on the ''fork'' button in the upper right-hand corner of the page.
+Navigate to the [repy_v2](https://github.com/SeattleTestbed/repy_v2) repository and click on the `fork` button in the upper right-hand corner of the page.

 ![GitHub Fork](/images/fork_sm.png)

 ## Clone a Git Repository

 The **git clone** command creates a local copy of a remotely hosted GitHub repository.
-So far, the **repy_v2** repository has only been copied and saved to the user's GitHub home page.
-In the following example, the **repy_v2** `SeattleTestbed` repository is cloned to the user's local Git repository.
+So far, the `repy_v2` repository has only been copied and saved to the user's GitHub home page.
+In the following example, the `repy_v2` `SeattleTestbed` repository is cloned to the user's local Git repository.

 $ git clone https://github.com/<username>/repy_v2